 These are the degrees including and between 15 Libra and 15 Scorpio.
 Many modern astrologers have left behind the Via Combusta but I suppose it depends on how important your enterprise’s outcome is to you whether or not you prefer to ignore this centuries-old rule (precession of the signs notwithstanding.)

-Personally I would include this rule if only because Scorpio is ruled by contentious Mars (or volcanic Pluto, if you prefer) and restrictive Saturn rules Capricorn.
+Personally I would include this rule if only because Scorpio is ruled by contentious Mars (or volcanic Pluto…to me, Scorpio’s sub-ruler.)

 5. It’s best if the Moon is not applying to major aspect (conjunction, sextile, square, trine, or opposition) to a retrograde planet.
 Rx planets indicate delays or other timing problems which may ruin your plans.
 And they tend to act more on internal levels rather than expressing well in the outer world.